Hanoi at a glance

-If you want to understand more about the culture and the life of Hanoi people, you definitely cannot miss the Old Quarter – one of the most attractive destinations in Hanoi, especially at night.
+If you want to understand more about the culture and the life of Hanoi people, you definitely cannot miss the Old Quarter, which is one of the most attractive destinations in Hanoi.

-At night, you should go to Ta Hien-a famous street of 266m in length where most visitors come here to drink beer and see Hanoi’s ancient streets.
+At night, you should go to Ta Hien – a famous street of 266m in length, where most visitors come to drink beer and enjoy Hanoi street food.

 5. West Lake